The 7 Scams of Christmas to Avoid

 During the Christmas season, many people spend time planning their next big adventure or vacation abroad.
 Great deals are available, especially during Black Friday or Cyber Monday, enticing eager vacationers to take advantage of bargain pricing during the low travel season.

 However, you should be wary of any offers that seem too good to be true.
-Con artists will use phishing scams to create highly appealing "deals" through fake emails or text messages, and try to con people into revealing their sensitive information.
+Con artists will use social engineering attacks like phishing scams to create highly appealing "deals" through fake emails or text messages, and try to con people into revealing their sensitive information.

 How Can You Avoid Christmas Scams?

 Christmas is the peak season for online shoppers, which means it's a golden opportunity for criminals to hide behind fake accounts and identities.
-Use the following four tips to defend yourself against Christmas scams this season:
+Use the following four tips to defend yourself against Christmas scams and shop online safely this season:

 1. Proper Internet Security

-Good security on your devices can prevent a lot of basic fraud scams.
+Good security on your devices can prevent fraud.
 It’s in your best interest to install and activate antivirus software on your browsing device, as well as a virtual private network (VPN) that defends against malware.

 Most reputable sites will utilize proper web security protocols such as SSL encryption.
 You can confirm this security layer by seeing HTTPS (instead of HTTP) in your browser along with the green padlock icon next to the website's URL address.

 95% of sites found on Google use an HTTPS address since it’s easy to implement and important for protecting your data.
-Fake websites often lack security certificates, making it easier to intercept your connection.
+Fake websites often lack security certificates, making it easier to intercept your connection and get access to your private information.

 2. Only Purchase From Known Retailers